alncat/opusDSD/README.md

 ```

 to generate volumes along pc1.
 You can check volumes in ```/work/sp/analyze.16/pc1```.
 You can make a movie using chimerax's ```vseries``` feature.
-**PCs are great for visulazing the main motions and compositional changes of marcomolecules, while KMeans reveals representative conformations in higher qualities.**
+**PCs are great for visualizing the main motions and compositional changes of marcomolecules, while KMeans reveals representative conformations in higher qualities.**

 Finally, you can also retrieve the star files for images in each kmeans cluster using